bshaffer/oauth2-server-php-docs/content/index.md

 Using [Composer](http://getcomposer.org)?
 Execute the following command:

-`composer.phar require bshaffer/oauth2-server-php "~1.8"`
+`composer.phar require bshaffer/oauth2-server-php "^1.10"`

 This will add the requirement to the composer.json and install the library.

-> It is highly recommended you check out the [`v1.8.0`](https://github.com/bshaffer/oauth2-server-php/tree/v1.8.0) tag to
+> It is highly recommended you check out the [`v1.10.0`](https://github.com/bshaffer/oauth2-server-php/tree/v1.10.0) tag to
 > ensure your application doesn't break from backwards-compatibility issues.
 However, if you'd like to stay on the
-> bleeding edge of development, you can set this to `dev-develop` instead.
+> bleeding edge of development, you can set this to `dev-master` instead.

 ## Get Started With This Library